Employee or independent contractor? At MyHR, we get regularly asked this question and there seems to be some genuine confusion about the differences.

-However, if the individual would feel aggrieved and being told “don’t come Monday”, then they may have an expectation of fixed hours and ongoing work, which means they are more likely an employee.
+However, if the individual has an expectation of fixed hours and ongoing work, and would feel aggrieved at being told “don’t come to work on Monday”, this means they are more likely an employee.

 If both parties are comfortable with the individual “booking themselves out” for periods of time at their own discretion, then it is likely a contractor relationship.

-But if the employer would feel upset at the individual announcing their intention to be “away for a couple of months” then there is an expectation that the person is available at the employer’s requirement and should apply for leave.
-This person is an employee.
+But if the employer would feel upset at the individual announcing their intention to go away for a couple of months, then there is an expectation that the person is available at the employer’s requirement and should apply for leave.
+This person is most likely an employee.

-If the duck test or the termination or leave test don’t give you a clear view, then try the more formal online checklists or seek some professional advice.
+If you are struggling to classify your worker, using either the “walks like a duck” test, the termination test, or the leave test, then try the more formal online checklists or seek some professional advice.